ducktrshessami/scdl-core/README.md

     So far I've only ever seen this as `sq`, which I assume stands for "standard quality".
 I'm unsure whether I've only ever seen `sq` because I'm not a [SoundCloud Go+](http://soundcloud.com/go) subscriber, or if `hq` simply doesn't exist.

-Transcoding matching will priorities options in the following order from most important to least:
+Transcoding matching will prioritize options in the following order from most important to least:

 `quality > protocol > preset > mimeType`